dpretet/friscv/test/wba_testsuite/README.md

 span over several cycles.
 This test will ensure incoming instructions between them will not be lost and so the control unit properly manages this situation.

-## Test 3: Check FENCE/FENCE.i instructions
+## Test 3: FENCE/FENCE.i instructions

 Executes FENCE and FENCE.i between ALU and memfy instructions.
 The test is supposed for the moment harmless for FENCE because the processor doesn't support neither